READ OUR NEW INTERVIEW WITH MILLI PROUST

 Annuals

 Annuals are the fastest, easiest, and most affordable group of plants to grow, making them perfect for beginners.
 I like to think of them as the cutting gardener’s training wheels: They build your confidence and experience so you can branch out into the other plant types that require more of an investment.
-The following list includes all of my favorite annuals for arranging.
+The following list includes all of my favorite annuals for arranging, and you can find sources for many of them in our Favorite Specialty Seed Sources blog post.

 Basil